Spring Garden Revival

 Contact Glenview’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Glenview.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
-Accepted materials include dethatched thatch, grass clippings, and leaves, which must be separated according to municipal guidelines.
-All yard waste must be placed in biodegradable paper bags—plastic bags are strictly prohibited—or in rigid containers not exceeding 32 gallons.
-Commercial contractors may be subject to additional permit or fee requirements, and residents should check for seasonal collection schedules and drop-off site hours.
-For more information on accepted materials, collection days, and permit requirements, contact:
+Accepted materials include thatch, grass clippings, leaves, and small branches, but all must be separated as required by local ordinance.
+Only biodegradable paper bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with Illinois organic waste regulations.
+Commercial contractors may be subject to additional permit or fee requirements, and residents should check for seasonal collection schedules and any permit or sticker needs for drop-off site access.
+For more information on yard waste collection, accepted materials, and seasonal schedules, contact:

 Glenview Department of Public Works